RWKV/RWKV-wiki/docs/advance/finetune.md

 - [https://github.com/Abel2076/json2binidx_tool](https://github.com/Abel2076/json2binidx_tool)

+> Most of the existing finetune script, should work with the world model, provided you pretokenize your dataset with the world tokenizer, using the json2binidx tool

 ## Fine tuning without LoRa

 Alternatively, you can use the official repo, to finetune the project without LoRa (or the above LoRa projects, without the LoRa flags)